El Roi Ltd

 5. Complaints Policy

 We value all feedback and aim to resolve complaints promptly and fairly.
-El Roi staff must respond professionally to any dissatisfaction expressed.
+El Roi Ltd staff must respond professionally to any dissatisfaction expressed.
 Agency workers, client organisations, and stakeholders are encouraged to report concerns using our complaints process.
 Records of all complaints will be kept and reviewed to improve services and ensure regulatory expectations are met.

 Raise Concern